nixdaemon/dotfiles-sway/README.md

 ![img](https://raw.githubusercontent.com/pufchek/dotfiles-sway/master/snippet.png)

-These dotfiles are what for use in my own sway environment
+These dotfiles are what I use in my own sway environment

 **Applications**